WAUK: History

 The station signed on in 1964 with the call sign WYLO, which stood for "Way Low" (the station's position on the AM dial).
 WYLO ran a country music format for many years before switching to Christian programming.
-During the early 1980s, using the WAUK call sign, the station broadcast a comedy-only format, billing itself as "Your comedy connection - K15."
 From 1995 to 2001, the WZER call sign was used, prior to briefly returning to WYLO and finally, WRRD.

-Prior to the sale to Good Karma Broadcasting, Salem Communications owned the property and programmed a Christian talk and teaching format.
-The station's now-former WRRD call letters come from Salem's branding of the station, "The Word".
+In the 1990s, WZER broadcast a mix of Contemporary Christian music and Ethnic programming on the weekend.

+In 1998, the station was purchased by Minneapolis-based Catholic Family Radio, which broadcast a Catholic Radio format on various radio stations across the country, many of these former Radio AAHS stations.
+At this time, the Ethnic programming shifted to WEMP (Now WSSP) and later WJOI when that station switched to a Sports format.

+In 2000, Catholic Family Radio shut down and stations were put up for sale.
+Salem Communications bought the station in October 2000, and switched initially to a simulcast WYLL Chicago while using the WYLO call letters beginning in early 2001.
+In the fall of 2001, the call letters changed to WRRD and the station began operating its own Christian Talk, Preaching format branded as "The Word".

+Salem sold WRRD in early 2008 to Good Karma Broadcasting.

-GKB took over operation of the signal on February 7, 2008, moving the format of 1510 AM from that daytimer-limited signal to the full-time 24/7 signal of WRRD.
-Formerly, ESPN Radio was heard on WAUK during the day, and WMCS (1290) from 6pm-6am since January 1, 2005 under the branding Milwaukee's ESPN Radio – 1510 Days/1290 Nights.
+Good Karma Broadcasting took over operation of the signal on February 7, 2008, moving the format of 1510 AM from that daytimer-limited signal to the full-time 24/7 signal of WRRD.
+Formerly, ESPN Radio was heard on WAUK during the day, and WMCS (1290) from 6pm-6am since January 1, 2005, under the branding Milwaukee's ESPN Radio – 1510 Days/1290 Nights.
 On February 12, 2008, WAUK's call letters were switched to the 540 frequency, with the WRRD calls moving to 1510.

 The new "540 ESPN" simulcasts continued with 1510 AM until May 5, 2008, when Good Karma converted the new WRRD to ESPN Deportes Radio, a Spanish language sports talk format.
 WMCS's time brokering arrangement with WAUK ended on June 30, 2008, when the station reclaimed nighttime hours for the music and community talk format the station aired the rest of the day until a March 2013 format change to standards as WZTI.
 On November 1, 2018, following Good Karma Brands' acquisition of WTMJ (620) and WKTI (94.5) from the E.W.
 Scripps Company, WKTI began simulcasting WAUK's programming as "94.5 ESPN FM".